-HUM 3601 (3) Mythology
+HUM 3601 Mythology

 An introduction to the myths of ancient Greece and other cultures.
 The course focuses on the identification of mythic motifs, and on the significance of myth in human cultures.
-Students will also explore modern approaches to understanding myth's relation the psyche, society, history, art, and literature.
+Students will also explore modern approaches to understanding myth's relation to the psyche, society, history, art, and literature.

-HUM 3900 (3) Research and Writing in the Humanities
+Research and Writing in the Humanities

 The presentation of analytical techniques for understanding humanistic works and exercises for developing advanced expository writing skills.
 Progressively intricate library research projects culminating in a major research paper.
-Prerequisite: Any WCIL II course.

 HUM 3990 (1 to 3)

-Nonpaid Internship

-See Internship Section.

-HUM 2001 (1 to 3)

 HUM 3991 (1 to 3)

-Paid Internship

-See Internship Section.

-HUM 4500 (3) The World Problematique
+HUM 4500 The World Problematique

 An interdisciplinary course on how the humanities (history, literature, philosophy, art, etc.) have shaped our world views and how the humanities can offer critical tools for addressing the problems facing the world today.
-Instructors may focus on a particular theme such as civilization, the environment, social and ethical concerns, etc. Prerequisite: Any WCIL II course.
+Instructors may focus on a particular theme such as civilization, the environment, social and ethical concerns, etc.

-HUM 4550 (3) The Military and Social Change
+The Military and Social Change